LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 Spector started fooling around on the piano with a musical figure he took from “Hang On Sloopy.”
 Weil came up with the line, “Baby, I’d get down on my knees for you.”
 To finish the bridge, Spector just started singing a lot of whoas.
 Mann & Weil wanted to create lyrics where Spector put the “whoas,” but Spector said no.

-So, they brough in Bill Medley & Bobby Hatfield and played the song for them with Mann singing the lead and Spector adding the harmony.
+So, they brought in Bill Medley & Bobby Hatfield and played the song for them with Mann singing the lead and Spector adding the harmony.
 When they were done, Medley replied, “Sounds good… for the Everly Brothers” and was ready to turn the entire thing down.
 Spector convinced the duo to wait until they heard the instrumental track he’d put together.

 A few weeks later, Spector had most of his instrumental track put together.
 The Righteous Brothers listened and thought they might be able to do something with the song.
-But there was one more problem, Spector didn’t want Hatfield singing on the verses, only the chorus and bridge.
+But there was one more problem: Spector didn’t want Hatfield singing on the verses, only the chorus and bridge.
 So, Hatfield had to be calmed down and talked into agreeing to the session.

 For inspiration, Medley says he focused on how he felt when his girlfriend (who eventually became his wife) had dumped him for a period that lasted six months.

 The guys worked on the song for 4 hours a day for several weeks before Spector was satisfied.
 But now he had another problem.
 The record, as produced, ran 3:45.
-This was in a time when most pop records clocked in at 2:30 with some not even making it to 2:00.
+This was in a time when most pop records clocked in at 2:30, with some not even making it to 2:00.
 Spector’s solution was ingenious if a bit devious.
 He simply lied about the running time.

 He had labels printed that claimed the song clocked in at 3:05.
 The trick worked.
 In no time, the song was racing up he charts, launching a string of hits for the Righteous Brothers and eventually becoming the song with the most radio airplays ever!